tinymce/tinymce-docs/tinydrive/introduction.md

 ## Security & performance

-Tiny is aware that security is a primary concern when it comes to cloud storage.
-As a user's assets are passed back and forth between a TinyMCE editor instance and the S3 bucket, {{site.cloudfilemanager}} uses the user's API key and a JSON Web Token (JWT) to authenticate each data transaction.
+{{site.companyname}} is aware that security is a primary concern when it comes to cloud storage.
+As a user's assets are passed back and forth between a {{site.productname}} editor instance and the S3 bucket, {{site.cloudfilemanager}} uses the user's API key and a JSON Web Token (JWT) to authenticate each data transaction.
 Each {{site.cloudfilemanager}} user will need to create their own JWT.

 ## JWT

-Some cloud services for TinyMCE require setting up JWT authentication.
+Some cloud services for {{site.productname}} require setting up JWT authentication.
 This allows verifying that the end users are allowed to access a particular feature.
 JWT is a common authorization solution for web services and is documented in more detail at the https://jwt.io/ website.
 For more information, see the [JWT authentication]({{site.baseurl}}/tinydrive/jwt-authentication/) section.

 ## File types